AI Onboarding: How Small Businesses Use Artificial Intelligence to Onboard New Hires

 Enterprise AI onboarding platforms are designed for companies with 500+ employees, dedicated implementation teams, and complex integration requirements.
 Evaluating them against small business needs is a waste of time.
 These are the criteria that matter for a business with 5 to 50 employees.

 The pricing criterion deserves emphasis.
 Enterprise platforms typically charge per seat or per active user, with minimums that make them uneconomical under 100 employees.
 Small business-focused tools typically charge a flat monthly rate regardless of headcount up to a threshold.
 If a vendor cannot give you a clear monthly cost for your current team size without a discovery call, they are selling enterprise software.
-The onboarding best practices guide covers the process fundamentals that any tool you choose should enable.
-Use it as a checklist for whether a platform's features actually map to how onboarding should work.

 One additional criterion worth noting: SHRM research shows 69% of employees are more likely to stay three years after positive onboarding experiences.
 Choose a tool that your new hires will find intuitive, not just one that is easy for the manager to configure.
 Both sides of the experience matter.